East Bay Dragons

-The East Bay Dragons MC is an all-black, all-male, all-Harley Davidson riding motorcycle club founded in Oakland, California, in 1959 by Tobie Gene Levingston, who died in July 2020.
+The East Bay Dragons MC is an all-black, all-male, all-Harley Davidson riding outlaw motorcycle club founded in Oakland, California, in 1959 by Tobie Gene Levingston, who died in July 2020.

 History

 As a car club

 Levingston founded the car club shortly after arriving to Oakland from Louisiana in 1955 with the intent of providing an outlet to keep his younger brother and friends off the rough and tumble streets of Oakland.
 The car club did not adopt the official name "Dragons Car Club" until 1958.
 The words "East Bay" were added by member Joe Louis, signifying their region of origin.
 By 1959, the East Bay Dragons had developed a reputation among Oakland Police Department for their numerous melees and brawls with local street gangs from East and West Oakland.
 The turning point for the car club came following an incident at a local party at the Snow Building, a rented hall by the Oakland Zoo, adjacent to the Grass Valley neighborhood of the Oakland Hills.
 A fight broke out, and one of the members drove his car through the front door of the building onto the dance floor.